aradep/politetriviabot/README.md

 # Polite TriviaBot
 A modded TriviaBot with much less spam.
-Works with Classic WotLK.
+Works with Classic and SoD.

 **
 TriviaBot can only send messages in Say while inside an instance or battleground.